-It is the responsibility of the degree candidate to pay the appropriate amount at the Cashiers' Office and present a receipt of this to the Graduate College Dean in order to have a degree awarded.
+It is the responsibility of the degree candidate to pay the appropriate amount at the Graduate Dean's Office, 335 Waterman in order to have a degree awarded.

 Living Expenses A limited number of University owned apartments are available for full-time married students.
 Located just outside Winooski on Route 15 at Fort Ethan Allen, these apartments are a five-mile drive from the main campus.
 Detailed rental information may be obtained from the Director of Family Housing, 600 Dalton Drive, Winooski, Vermont 05404.
 Telephone 802-656-3228.